spirit01/ensemble-fit_docker_version/README.rst

 Docker image for ensemble-fit
 ==========
-Program **ensemble-fit** , testing script and data are available in docker image **ensemble** on DockerHub.
+Program **ensemble-fit** , testing script and data are available in a docker image **ensemble** on DockerHub.
 Manual for running image ensemble is below.

-Program **GAJOE** can donwload only with permision and an account on website.
+Program **GAJOE** can be donwloaded only with permision and an account on website.
 If you want to use GAJOE in your analysis, download ATSAS in version 2.8.4. for openSUSE-42.
 Otherwise set value = -1 for GAJOE in confing.ini.
 GAJOE is not part of basic ensemble and it is neccessary to build new image from ensemble with this extenstion.

  - Download ATSAS from https://www.embl-hamburg.de/biosaxs/download.html
  - wget ATSAS-2.8.4-1.SUSE-42.x86_64.rpm to {your_path}/ensemble-fit_docker_version/dependences/